Welcome to the A to Z of Bonsai.

 |

-FIG (FICUS ) - Varieties used for BONSAI>BONSAI include : retusa and benjamina (WEEPING) in temperate climates and microcarpa and microphylla in warmer araes.
+FIG (FICUS ) - Varieties used for BONSAI>BONSAI>BONSAI include : retusa and benjamina (WEEPING) in temperate climates and microcarpa and microphylla in warMEr araes.
 Originating from South East Asia and Australia, with leathery pointed oval LEAVES and aerial ROOTS, they are more closely related to the rubber plant than the large tree with edible FRUITs.

 STYLE : Suited to all styles except literati and the aerial roots of the "banyan type" make them very good for root over rock.